-This project aimed to create a series of Chinese language interactive storybooks for the iPad that feature content with Canadian themes.
+This project aims to create a series of Chinese language interactive storybooks for the iPad and iPhone that feature content with Canadian themes.
 Presented with attractive illustrations, an engaging story, and great narration, it is hoped that these storybooks will delight young children time and time again.

 The first story “Froggie’s Dance” is a story about a young Frog who loves to express herself in unique ways.
 She, over the course of the short story faces opposition to her unique interests and abilities, and comes to understand that she is an individual and doesn’t need to be like everyone else.
 I hope the story will help young girls understand that they can follow their dreams and that they don’t have to fit into a mould that others have created for them.

 The main character is a young frog, a girl, who is extremely creative and wishes to express her individuality.
 Her family are frogs too but they may live inside a house that looks very much like a humans.
 Frogs in this story may also like to wear clothes, and Froggie certainly does when she is dancing.
 When not indoors the characters are all outside in a natural environment full of color.

 2. Taiwanese/Chinese parents with young children aged 5–9.

 3. Overseas Chinese parents who have an interest in western story themes.

 4. Chinese parents and there children who have an interest in western story themes.

 I programmed Froggie’s Dance using Apple’s GameKit and designed the interface in Sketch.
 I also did the initial Chinese translation of the English text.

 The original story, voice over, translation and illustration was outsourced to trusted freelancers.